cpg716/SuitSync/frontend/BRANDING.md

-# SuitSync Brand Usage Guide
+# SuitSync Branding Guide

+> **Note:** For the latest project architecture, Docker usage, and AI-augmented workflow, see the main [README.md](../README.md) and the docs directory.

 This document outlines the correct usage of SuitSync logo assets throughout the application to ensure consistent and professional branding.